lpil/trail/README.md

 - Sorbet for static type checking
 - Minitest for tests
 - Fixtures for test data
-- A minimal amount of progressive JavaScript
+- A minimal amount of progressive JavaScript using the Stimulus library

 Perhaps unusually, it does not use: